Whale Watching cruise 2024 – Alaska’s inside passage + Black bear viewing

 We will also set out crab traps using a few secret methods for catching a platter of these delectable crustaceans for an all you can eat feast.
 You are left to decide on your own eating options for most of the time in Petersburg to give you the flexibility to do as you please.
 We will take our own packed lunches & drinks when Bear Viewing.

-Day 1 – July 30th.
-Arrive Petersburg.
-Scandiahouse Hotel.
+Day 1 – July 28th.
+Arrive Wrangell.
+Bear viewing at Anan.
+Return to Wrangell.
+Stikine Hotel.
 Room only.

-Day 3 – August 1st.
-Depart Petersburg approx Midday to begin your cruise.
-Breakfast at Scandiahouse Hotel.
-M/V Northern Song BLD.
+Day 5 -August 1st.
+Depart Petersburg approx. midday to begin your cruise.
+M/V Northern Song LD.

-Day 14 – August 12th.
-You are free to depart from Wrangell at your leisure.
-B.
+Day 13 -August 9th.
+You are free to depart from Petersburg at your leisure.

-Actual cost excluding flights $12,824.00.
+Estimated cost excluding flights $17,000.00.
 Final cost in UK pounds to be calculated at time of payments.

 What is included;